arcxp-ce-support/Fusion-Training-User-Stories/README.md

 As a user, I would like to be able to render content via a default output type, which allows me to customize the head of my page.
 Without an output type, PageBuilder can't render anything!
 For more details on output types, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/creating-using-output-types.md?version=2.6).

 1. Open `components > output-types > default.jsx`
-2. Add a title after the body element.
+2. Add a heading after the opening body tag.
 For example:
 ```<h2 class="text-info">Welcome to Fusion!</h2>```
 3. Once you save your file, fusion should automatically pick up the changes.
 4. Visit `http://localhost/pagebuilder/pages